Coarser Equivalences for Causal Concurrency: Introduction

 \section{Introduction}

 \seclabel{intro}

 In the last 50 years, several models have been introduced for concurrency and parallelism, of which Petri nets \cite{hack1976petri}, Hoare's CSP \cite{hoare1978communicating}, Milner's CCS \cite{milner1980calculus}, and event structures \cite{Winskel1987} are prominent examples.
-Trace theory \cite{diekert1995book} is a paradigm in the same spirit which enriches the theory of words (or sequences) by a very restricted yet wildly applicable mechanism to model parallelism: a set of dependencies on {\em events} (atomic steps performed by individual threads) is determined statically, and any pair of sequences that can be transformed to each other through swaps of consecutive independent events are identified as {\em trace equivalent}.
+Trace theory \cite{diekert1995book} is a paradigm in the same spirit which enriches words (or sequences) by a very restricted yet widely applicable mechanism to model parallelism: some pairs of {\em events} (atomic steps performed by individual threads) are determined statically to be {\em independent} (or commutative), and any two sequences that can be transformed to each other through swaps of consecutive independent events are identified as {\em trace equivalent}.
 In other words, it constructs a notion of equivalence based on {\em commutativity} of individual events.
-The simplicity of trace theory, first formulated by Mazurkiewicz in 1987~\cite{Mazurkiewicz87}, has made it highly popular in a number of computer science areas, including programming languages, distributed computing, computer systems, and software engineering.
+The simplicity of trace theory, first formulated by Mazurkiewicz in 1987~\cite{Mazurkiewicz87}, has made it highly popular in a number of areas in computer science, including programming languages, distributed computing, computer systems, and software engineering.
+The brilliance of trace theory lies in its simplicity, both conceptually and in yielding simple and efficient algorithms for several core problems in the context of concurrent and distributed programs.
 It has been widely used in both dynamic program analysis and in construction of program proofs.
-In dynamic program analysis, it has add applications in predictive testing, for instance in data race prediction \cite{djit1999,Flanagan09,Elmas07,Smaragdakis12,Kini17} and in prediction of atomicity violation \cite{Farzan09,Sorrentino10,Farzan2006} among others.
-In verification, it is used for the inference of atomic blocks for local reasoning \cite{ElmasQT09,civl,KraglQH18}, or for the simplification of verification of concurrent and distributed programs \cite{mycav19,mypopl20,mypldi22,Genest07,psynch,Desai14}.
+In dynamic program analysis, it has applications in predictive testing, for instance in data race prediction \cite{djit1999,Flanagan09,Elmas07,Smaragdakis12,Kini17} and in prediction of atomicity violations~\cite{Farzan09,Sorrentino10,Farzan2006} among others.
+In verification, it is used for the simplification of verification of concurrent and distributed programs \cite{lics2023,mycav19,mypopl20,mypldi22,Genest07,psynch,Desai14}.

-The brilliance of trace theory lies in its simplicity, both conceptually and in yielding simple and efficient algorithms for a collection of fundamental problems.
-The notion of equivalence put forward by trace theory yields simple efficient algorithms for several core problems in the context of concurrent and distributed programs.
-For instance, Dynamic Partial Order Reduction (DPOR) techniques \cite{Flanagan2005,Kokologiannakis2022} are employed to reduce the number of program runs that must be explored to cover all possible program behaviours in Stateless Model Checking (SMC) \cite{Godefroid1997}.
-DPOR uses an equivalence relation over the program runs, such as trace equivalence, with the idea that it suffices to explore one run from each equivalence class.
-The same philosophy is employed in verification of arbitrary (not bounded) concurrent programs, when a proof is sought that covers at least one program behaviour from each equivalence class \cite{mycav19,mypopl20,mypldi22,Desai14,psynch,Genest07}.